Clear Capital Announces ClearInsight+ to Support Freddie Mac's ACE+ PDR Solution

 Freddie Mac began offering ACE+ PDR in mid-July, allowing lenders to originate cash-out and certain no cash-out refinance loans without an appraisal.
 With ACE+ PDR, property information is physically collected on-site by trained data collectors using a Freddie Mac PDR dataset in place of an appraisal.

-In cases when a PDR states required C5 or C6 repairs, lenders must obtain a completion report that verifies the repairs have been made.
+In cases when a PDR states required repairs, and lender requests repairs, a completion report verifies the repairs have been made.
 In cases when the PDR notes a professional inspection needs to be performed, a licensed professional in that particular field, such as a plumber or pest inspector, must perform the inspection.
 The lender then must obtain either a signed report that states the repairs are not required, or a signed report or invoice stating the repairs are completed and the issue has been corrected.
-In certain situations, if the review of the PDR reveals certain characteristics or conditions that make the property ineligible for the offering, the lender may upgrade to a hybrid appraisal (Freddie Mac Form 70H) or traditional appraisal.
+In certain situations, review of the PDR may reveal that the property is not eligible for the offering or has certain characteristics or conditions that require upgrade to a hybrid appraisal (Freddie Mac Form 70H) or traditional appraisal.

 Backed by a vast experience in GSE appraisal modernization, Clear Capital's ClearInsight+ and Hybrid Appraisal are designed to address each scenario and support a complete Freddie Mac ACE+ PDR implementation among mortgage lenders nationwide.
 ClearInsight+ includes Property Data Report (PDR) and Completion Report.
 ClearInsight+ and Hybrid Appraisal are supported by the award-winning ClearInsight mobile app, CubiCasa automated floor plan technology, the company's vast network of trained and certified real estate brokers/agents, experienced appraisers, and dedicated quality assurance and customer support teams.